maxmind/GeoIP2-java/index.md

 ## Requirements  ##

-Maxmind has tested this API with Java 6 and above.
+MaxMind has tested this API with Java 6 and above.
 Reasonable patches for Java 5 will be accepted.
 Patches for 1.4 or earlier will not be accepted.

 ## Contributing ##

 Patches and pull requests are encouraged.
-All code should follow the PSR-2 style guidelines.
 Please include unit tests whenever possible.

 ## Versioning ##